We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Types of CBD

-- Whole-plant CBD: another name for full-spectrum CBD
+- Whole-plant CBD.
+This is another name for full-spectrum CBD.

-- CBD isolate: a highly purified extract that contains only CBD
+- CBD isolate.
+This is a highly purified extract that contains CBD only.
+It’s as close to THC-free as you can get.

 Sources and active components of CBD